sulaimandevops27-dotcom/linux-basic/packages/install-nginx.md

-# How to Install Nginx on Ubuntu
+# How to Install Nginx

 This guide explains how to install and manage the Nginx web server.